TavariAgent/Py-TokenGate/quick-proof.md

 What was shown — Ordinary Python functions can be scheduled as
 token-managed operations, and CPU-centric and I/O-centric workloads
 can be coordinated under the same execution model.

-In this proof of concept, async admission and thread-backed execution
-operated together under one token-managed model, with measured
-completion across CPU-centric, I/O-centric, and mixed workloads.

 ---